How Homelessness Affects Children in America

 Because they often have to skip meals, many homeless children suffer from malnutrition.
 As a result, they are more prone to diseases.

 Data gathered by private institutions suggest that asthma is one of the most common illnesses of homeless kids.
 Displacement often interrupts their asthma maintenance.
-Staying in homeless shelters also increases their exposure to various kinds of allergens which trigger attacks.
+Staying in homeless shelters also increases their exposure to various kinds of allergens that trigger attacks.

-Being a constant victim of bullying and no safe place to call their own can mess up a child’s emotional response.
+Being a constant victim of bullying and having no safe place to call their own can mess up a child’s emotional response.
 Bullied children turned out to be either violent or closed off to the world.
 Either way, they have difficulty trusting others and building relationships.
 Not to mention that the constant moving about keeps them from getting to know other people long enough to form even a semblance of friendship.

 Most homeless children have also been victims of domestic violence.
 Studies suggest that these children often display signs of various behavioral problems.
 This can include aggression, self-disturbance, anxiety, and depression.

 Homelessness and substance abuse often go hand in hand.
 You may think that substance abuse only concerns homeless adults but it affects homeless children and adolescents too.
 In fact, a study shows that children of substance abusers are more likely to become addicted to substances too.

 If a homeless parent is a substance abuser, they’ll inevitably expose their children to the habit – normalizing it in their eyes.
 This coupled with hunger, violence, and psychological issues often push homeless youths to become substance abusers themselves.

 We at Our Father’s House Soup Kitchen have been helping homeless adults and children in South Florida since 1989.
 Our mission is to provide them with a safe haven where they can get meals free from condemnation and discrimination.
 Aside from hot lunches, our guests also get a take-out bag, clothes, and hygiene kits.